Troubleshoot querying issues

 By default, the Coveo query syntax is disabled in Coveo JavaScript Search interfaces.
 However, the query syntax may be enabled by an administrator or a developer through the enableQuerySyntax QueryBox option.

-For classic hosted search pages, you can also enable the Coveo query syntax using the Interface Editor.
+For legacy hosted search pages, you can also enable the Coveo query syntax using the Interface Editor.
 To do so, access the Searchbox Options, and then click the Advanced Options button.
 You can then check the Enable query syntax box, and then click Apply.

 When the Coveo query syntax is disabled: